neicnordic/dcache-endit-provider/README.md

 This is the Efficient Northern Dcache Interface to TSM (ENDIT) [dCache] provider plugin.
 It interfaces with the
-[ENDIT daemons] to form an integration for the IBM Spectrum Protect (TSM) storage system.
+[ENDIT daemons] to form an integration for the IBM Storage Protect (Spectrum Protect, TSM) storage system.

 ## Installation